arch8s/spring-2022/Glossary.md

 > _AWS Cloud, also AWS CSP_
 is a comprehensive, evolving cloud computing platform provided by Amazon that includes a mixture of infrastructure as a service (IaaS), platform as a service (PaaS) and packaged software as a service (SaaS) offerings

+> _Implicit_
+is something that is suggested or implied but not ever clearly said

+> _Explicit_
+is a fully revealed or expressed without vagueness, implication, or ambiguity

 ---
 [< Prev (Home)](README.md)  |  [Next (Problem Background) >](1.Problem/README.md)